ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/xtify-push-message.html.markdown

 ---

 ##Test Notifications

-Let's send out a test Push Notification from Xtify.
+When your app is installed on your device it will register and you can now send out a test Push Notification from Xtify.

 ![xtify test](/img/docs/xtify-test.png)